Skip to content

 terminal_states: [Done]

 in_progress_state must be a value in active_states.
 If the issue is already in that state at dispatch time, the transition is skipped (debug log only).
-If the transition fails for other reasons — for example, the Jira workflow doesn’t allow it — Sortie logs a warning and continues.
+If the transition fails for other reasons (for example, the Jira workflow does not allow it), Sortie logs a warning and continues.
 The agent session proceeds regardless.

 Three constraints: